Professional Development Experience information for host organizations

 Interested organizations should contact the Mandela Washington Fellowship team at MWF2019@irex.org with questions.
 To learn more about the Young African Leaders Initiative, please visit yali.state.gov.

-The Mandela Washington Fellowship is a program of the U.S. Department of State and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.